 Dealer Hoarding, Sales Push and Seed Returns: Characterizing the Interdependency between Dealer Incentives and Salesforce Management

-University of Lugano - Institute of Management; Sloan School of Management - Operations Management and System Dynamics
+Institute of Management, Università della Svizzera italiana (USI, Lugano); Massachusetts Institute of Technology (MIT) - Sloan School of Management - Operations Management and System Dynamics

 April 1, 2008